mcnulty/udi/PROTOCOL.md

 _Inputs_

-1. The signal to pass to the debuggee (0 for no signal) as an unsigned integer.
+- `sig`: The signal to pass to the debuggee (0 for no signal) as an unsigned integer.

 _Outputs_